 Vasodilators: hydralazine, minoxidil

 The best way to prevent high blood pressure is to make healthy lifestyle changes.
-These include:
+These are the same as the ones mentioned above for treatment.
+They include:

 Not smoking or vaping

-A reading of 110/70 would be considered a normal blood pressure.
-A reading of 138/80 would be considered mild hypertension.
+A reading of 110/70 is a normal blood pressure.
+A reading of 138/80 is mild hypertension.
+High blood pressure readings are as follows:

 A top number of 120 to 129 and a bottom number of less than 80 is considered elevated blood pressure.